 | Easy access via Android and iOS apps | Potential data charges from mobile carriers |

-The Netflix download feature allows subscribers to save movies and TV shows directly to mobile devices, tablets, or laptops for offline viewing.
-This feature supports uninterrupted access when users travel, experience unstable Wi-Fi connections, or temporarily lose internet access.
+The download feature in Netflix allows users to save movies and TV shows directly to supported devices for offline viewing.
+This option is useful when traveling, experiencing unstable internet connections, or using limited mobile data.

 How Downloads Help During Travel or Wi-Fi Changes

-- Travel convenience: Watch downloaded content on planes, trains, or remote locations without internet.
+- Travel convenience: Watch shows on flights, trains, or remote locations without internet.

 Device requirements: